Graduate Courses

 This workshop explores the key elements of basic acting technique through active engagement in a variety of exercises and assignments: improvisation, monologue and scene study, observation, and emotional preparation.
 The goal is to develop a deep understanding of the job of the actor: to live life truthfully under imaginary circumstances.

-Limited to 15 participants.
-In the cinema laboratory, we will make ten short films – some during class and some outside of class – with the emphasis being on making, taking risks and exploring the cinematic form on an elemental level.
-There will be failures and triumphs—all work strengthening and stretching our ability to express ideas and feelings through picture and sound.
+Limited to 20 participants.
+In the Cinema Laboratory, you’ll make ten short films – some during class and some outside of class – with an emphasis on making, taking risks and exploring the cinematic form on an elemental level.
+There will be failures and triumphs—all work strengthening and stretching your ability to express ideas and feelings through moving pictures and sound.
 Cinema Laboratory’s practice of consistent moviemaking aims to create a space and time where filmmaking efforts are not expensive and precious, but intuitive, brief, engaging, and challenging in a fast-paced workshop setting.
-Motivated, hard-working, curious and highly creative students are sought to participate.
+Motivated, hard-working, curious, playful and highly creative students are sought to participate.

-Throughout the semester-long laboratory, we will sharpen our cinema-making skills through attention to process and experimentation in order to move to a higher level of precision in our work.
-We will take many exercises from the notebook of Robert Bresson, who wrote, “It is with something clean and precise that you will force the attention of inattentive eyes and ears.”
+Robert Bresson wrote, “It is with something clean and precise that you will force the attention of inattentive eyes and ears.”
 Precision arises through both practice and experimentation.

-Undergraduates registering for this class will need to acquire emailed consent of the instructor.
-Please contact Deb Lewis with questions regarding the Laboratory: deb.lewis@utexas.edu.
+It’s recommended that Undergraduates registering for this class reach out to the instructor before registering to make sure this class is a good fit.
+Please contact Deb Lewis with any questions regarding the Laboratory: deb.lewis@utexas.edu.

 RTF 388T/389P PRODUCING FILM AND TELEVISION • SARAH SEULKI OH